Grease relubrication of rolling bearings at highest speeds

 - Chair of Machine Tools, Machine Technology

-- Association of Industrial Research Associations AiF, German Society for Petroleum and Coal Science and Technology DGMK
+- German Federation of Industrial Research Associations AiF, German Society for Petroleum and Coal Science and Technology DGMK

 The speed suitability and the disproportionately decreasing grease operating life with increasing speed limit the number of possible applications of grease-lubricated hybrid spindle bearings in machine tool main spindles.
 Although grease relubrication systems can solve the problem of limited grease operating life, greases with optimum speed suitability are only conditionally suitable for use in such systems.
 The grease in the feed lines is permanently stressed by waste heat from the bearings and the feed pressure of the relubrication system, which can lead to separation and hardening of the grease.